Tuks Senganga: Career

 A fellow Motswako artist once said "poetry is both lyric and content; one without the other can never be on point".
 These words encapsulate what Tuks is about, paying homage to one of the most critical aspects of the five elements of hip hop for an MC, rhythm and poetry.
 The art of story-telling in Setswana and English started a movement that was later dubbed motswako and is led by people like Tuks for over five years.

 Born Tumelo Kepadisa in 1981 in Mafikeng, Tuks Senganga started writing poetry at the age of 12 having drawn his inspiration from his daily experiences of having grown up in the Bophutatswana homeland during the apartheid regime which was later re-established as the North West Province in South Africa.
-In high school, he started harnessing his hip hop skills, at a time when hip hop was still a taboo in South Africa.
+In high school, he started harnessing his hip hop skills, at a time when hip hop was still taboo in South Africa.